tgfrerer/island/plan.md

 # ROADMAP

-* all resources should be the of type `AbstractResource`, so that their dependencies can be tracked.
-The interface for tracking resource dependencies is the same for textures and for buffers.

-* we should use descriptors so that resources can be instantiated when we first need them.

 * add sort-key to encoder, so that we can decouple calling the callbacks from generating the command buffers.

 # TODO

-* Remove namespaces in header files - these are not compatible with other programming languages.

 * Better distinguish between renderpass types when creating vulkan command buffers